 “I have been personally blessed to work alongside my colleagues in the athletic office and to serve in a role to witness the tremendous amount of growth and leadership they daily provide to our student-athletes and the entire Bethany campus, and I look forward to continuing to celebrate their efforts and achievements in my new role at Bethany.”

-Westphal also provided leadership for the current project to renovate Bethany athletic and activity spaces, which includes the new Scheels Field—widely considered one of the top soccer fields in the State, and the currently-under-construction Bethany Activity and Wellness Center.
+Westphal also provided leadership for the current project to renovate Bethany athletic and activity spaces, which includes the new Scheels Field—widely considered one of the top soccer fields in the State, and the currently-under-construction Bethany Activity Center.
 The 84,000 square foot facility will be utilized by the entire Bethany campus population providing much needed spaces for students, athletes, and educational and community events alike.
 The Activity Center will include a six-lane track, jumping spaces for field events, an artificial turf infield, and drop-down netting to divide the space for multiple user groups and purposes at the same time.
-The Wellness Center will include the new Mayo Clinic Health System fitness and exercise room as well as locker rooms, lounge, and gathering areas.
-The building is projected for completion in February 2023.
+The Activity Center will include the new Mayo Clinic Health System fitness and exercise room as well as locker rooms, lounge, and gathering areas.
+The building is projected for completion in Spring 2023.

 “Don’s commitment to Bethany’s Christian mission has allowed him to lead our Athletic Department in a truly positive manner,” said Bethany President Gene Pfeifer.
 “He has tremendous institutional knowledge and is deeply committed to Bethany’s ideals which translates into providing a world-class experience for our student-athletes.
 Don will bring this same passion to his new role at Bethany, and I have no doubt that he will thrive representing Bethany’s purpose to our dedicated donors.”